PrinciplesDotDev/principles/invisible-visible.md

 These are patterns, behaviors, structures and interactions that make up a system or organization.

+This might sound obvious, how can you build or operate in a system in which you don't understand?

+However, if you think about it, much of the building of software or interaction with teams.
+Most of the behavior is hidden.
+You don't know what's happening inside the CPU, nor do you know what's happening inside the minds of your team members.

+Programming is done on an island of understanding in a sea of chaos.

+The idea is not be make everything visible, for that is impossible.
+It is reveal what is valuable to be understand.
+From chunks of knowledge from other programmers, expressed in principles, to being able to watch a user's request in production work it's way through the system and watch what side-effects it has on the system.

+It requires less thought to attempt trial and error to resolve a problem, instead of stepping back and understanding what the problem is.

+Can see a request as it moves through

 The principle is wide in scope and covers many areas.
 Here of some examples of how it affects your approach.

 * *Code* - communicating the abstract ideas and structure of programming using principles so it can be shared between engineers.